Self-Consent: When Users Take Control

 The Issues

+The system effectively treats portability as a feature exposed by institutions rather than a right exercised by users.
 The infrastructure treats data portability as an afterthought rather than a fundamental right.
 Banks provide download functions because they must, not because they've designed elegant data sharing workflows.
-The result is friction at every stage.
-Users spend time they shouldn't have to spend.
-They perform technical tasks they shouldn't need expertise for.
-And at the end of this process, they often hit the second barrier.
+And at the end of this process, users often hit the second barrier.

 Issue 2: How does the data-consuming organization trust this data?